JonasDoe/strangeland/README.md

 - It's often hard to see the differences between old and new.
 I know, but for now I want this script to have as little requirements as possible, so colored fonts or sophisticated text diff analysis have to wait until there's really massive need for that.

+## Troubleshooting

+### I get the error `Aborted: Python 3.x required`

+You're using the wrong Python version.
+Even if you have Python 3 on your computer, it might be that the command `python` still points to an older installment.
+You can run `python -v` to see which version is actually used.
+Adjust your `PATH` variable accordingly.
+If you don't know how to do that, don't run the script with `python` but with `full/path/to/python/with/correct/version/python.exe` (or without `.exe` on non-Windows systems).

+### I get an UnicodeDecodeError

+You've set a wrong encoding, e.g. a cp1252-encoded file with utf-8 encoding set.
+Try to run the script with the another encoding or remove the encoding for auto-detection.

+### I get weird letters displayed

+You're reading a file with the wrong encoding set.
+Make sure that translation as well as the template file have the same encoding.
+Run the script with no encoding for auto-detection or try to run it with the proper `--encoding` argument.
+If that doesn't help, resort to the next section.

+### I don't get all this encoding stuff figured out

+Open the files you're using in Notepad++.
+Select `Encoding -> Convert To UTF-8`.
+Save the files.
+Run the script with `--enconding=utf8`.

+### The script takes years to start

+Maybe the files are unreasonable large.
+Split them into smaller ones.
+Or the auto-detection of the proper encoding is slowing down the process.
+Set the encoding manually.